PrestaShop/prestashop.github.io/news/_posts/releases/2022-01-26-prestashop-1-7-8-3-maintenance-release.md

 ![1.7.8.3 is available!](/assets/images/2022/01/1.7.8.3_banner.jpg)

-We suggest upgrading your shop quickly in order to benefit from these fixes.
-Of course, don’t forget to backup before.
+We suggest upgrading your store quickly to benefit from these corrections.
+Make sure to perform a full manual backup before.
+It will be essential to roll back to the previous database and files if needed.

 Reminder: the latest version of the 1-Click Upgrade module is v4.14.0, don't forget to upgrade it.